briandconnelly/pushoverr/README.md

     pushover('You can get with this (app)')
     pushover('Or you can get with that (app)', token=<OTHER APP TOKEN>)

+*Tip*: If you'll always be using the same user key and app token, you can add this step to your `Rprofile` file (see `?Startup`) so that it is done automatically each time R is started.

 ### Example 4: Sending to a Specific Device